Environmental Education ASB

 Students will stay with host families or on-site dormitory housing.

 Want to do something meaningful with your Spring Break?
-Apply for Environmental Alternative Spring Break!
+Join Environmental Alternative Spring Break!

 Want to work with amazing young people across the state of Washington?

 Apply for Pipeline Project’s 2019 Environmental Alternative Spring Break (EASB) program!

 The UW Pipeline Project provides opportunities for undergraduates to spend their spring break connecting with students in rural or tribal communities throughout Washington State.
-Environmental Alternative Spring Break (EASB) provides the unique opportunity for UW students to plan and design their own environmentally related curriculum in partnership with NASA during winter quarter.
+Environmental Alternative Spring Break (EASB) provides the unique opportunity for UW students to plan and design their own curriculum related to environmental or earth science in partnership with NASA during winter quarter.
 In addition to teaching, EASB emphasizes the importance of deepening community relationships across Washington State.
 Each team seeks out ways to get involved in the community during their week of teaching.
-As part of the preparation, you will enroll in a 2-3 credit seminar during winter quarter to develop teaching skills, work on lesson plans, and gain experience volunteering in local classrooms or environmental organizations for 2-3 hours per week.
+As part of the preparation, you will enroll in a 3 credit seminar during winter quarter to develop teaching skills, work on lesson plans, and explore topics regarding equity in education.
+Additionally, participants are encouraged to gain experience volunteering in local classrooms or environmental organizations for 2-3 hours per week for an additional 1-2 credits.

 When & Requirements:

 - Winter Quarter Preparation Seminar – EDUC 401 P / 4:30-5:50, Tuesday and Thursday afternoon

-- Service-Learning – gain experience teaching during winter quarter teaching in a local school or local environmental organization
+- Optional for Additional 1-2 Credits: Service-Learning – gain experience teaching during winter quarter teaching in a local school or local environmental organization

 “After this week in Brewster I am committed to linking my passion for environmental protection with society and development.
 I have not opened my mind to the possibility of teaching in communities like Brewster, not only to ‘help,’ but also to work with these communities to understand how I can be a part of their efforts to see a better future.
 As I head into my future I hope that I can be part of this journey with communities like Brewster to help improve our earth and global community.”